44 GREAT ATTRACTIONS IN MOAB, UTAH

 One of the premier national parks of the United States, Arches National Park contains more than 2,000 natural arches and hundreds of towering rock fins and pinnacles.
 It is desert scenery at its finest, and this national park should be near the top of any traveler's bucket list.
 It's an inspiring place that leaves a lasting impression on all visitors.

-I recommend spending at least 2 full days in the park.
+I recommend bringing plenty of food and snacks into the park and spending at least 2 full days exploring it.
 You can hike most of its official trails within 2-3 days.

 Easier hikes